kandev/lamp/README.md

 mkdir -p /volumes/lamp1/sites-enabled
 mkdir -p /volumes/lamp1/www
 ```
-## Starting the Container ##
-`docker start lamp01`

-Assuming you named the container *lamp01*.
-You can list all the available containers by running:
-`docker container ls -a

 ## Sample Apache website configuration file ##
 One of which should be stored at *sites-enabled* folder.
 ```